Panthers' Owen Tippett: Pens entry-level contract

-Tippett signed off on a three-year, entry-level deal with the Panthers on Wednesday.
+Tippett signed a three-year, entry-level deal with the Panthers on Wednesday.

-Tippett was selected 10th overall in the 2017 NHL Draft after putting up fantastic numbers with OHL Mississauga -- 44 goals and 31 helpers.
-The 18-year-old will get a shot at securing a place in the 23-man roster, but could still end up back in juniors if Florida decides it doesn't want to burn a year of his ELC.
-If he can transition his game to the NHL, the winger could slot in as a scoring replacement for Jonathan Marchessault who was taken in the 2017 NHL Expansion Draft.
+Tippett was selected 10th overall in the 2017 NHL Draft after putting up impressive numbers with OHL Mississauga -- 44 goals and 31 helpers in 60 games.
+The 18-year-old will get a shot at securing a place in the 23-man roster, but he could still end up back in juniors if Florida decides it doesn't want to burn a year of his ELC.
+If he can transition his game to the NHL, the winger could slot in as a scoring replacement for Jonathan Marchessault, who was taken by Vegas in the expansion draft.

 CBS Sports Shop